mainzed/labelingsystem-server/README.md

 # Introduction

-The Labeling System consists of three components: the server, the [client wep-app](https://github.com/mainzed/labelingsystem-client) and the [datahub](https://github.com/mainzed/labelingsystem-datahub).
+The Labeling System consists of three components: the [server](https://github.com/mainzed/labelingsystem-server), the [client wep-app](https://github.com/mainzed/labelingsystem-client) and the [datahub](https://github.com/mainzed/labelingsystem-datahub).

-The [datamodel](https://github.com/mainzed/labelingsystem-ontology) is represented in an ontology using linked data vocabularies.
+The [datamodel](https://github.com/mainzed/labelingsystem-ontology) used in the backend is represented in an ontology using linked data vocabularies.

 This repository represents the server component of the Labeling System.